-On December 6, 2018, the Company announced the 2018 MRE for the Pine Point Project.
+On December 6, 2018, the Company announced an updated Inferred Mineral Resource Estimate ("MRE") for the Pine Point Project (the "2018 MRE").
+The associated NI 43-101 technical report was filed on January 18, 2019.
 The 2018 MRE was prepared by BBA Inc. ("BBA") and the technical report is titled "Mineral Resource Estimate for the Pine Point Lead-Zinc Project Hay River, Northwest Territories, Canada", with an effective date of December 20 2018, filed electronically on the System for Electronic Document Analysis and Retrieval ("SEDAR") at www.sedar.com.
 The Qualified Persons for BBA who authored the report are Jeffrey Cassoff, P. Eng., Colin Hardie, P. Eng., and Pierre-Luc Richard, P. Geo.